rhedin/Abe_eliasdb/embedding.md

 	}
 }
 ```
-For even more complex searches you can use EQL (see also the EQL manual):
+For even more complex searches you can use EQL (see also the EQL manual  [here](https://devt.de/krotik/eliasdb/src/master/eql.md)):
 ```
 res, err := eql.RunQuery("myquery", "main", "get mynode where name = 'Node2'", gm)